-7) Select an appropriate location for your custom swatch and name it Custom.aco.
-You can save over it again if you add additional colours.

-Note You can delete a colour from a swatch by dragging it on to the bin icon in at the bottom of the Panel.
-You can also create a new swatch/colour by clicking the licon at the bottom of the Panel.
+- 7) Select an appropriate location for your custom swatch and name it Custom.aco.
+You can save over it again if you add additional colours. - Note You can also delete a colour from a swatch by dragging it on to the bin icon at the bottom of the palette.
+You can also create a new swatch/colour by clicking the J icon at the bottom of the palette, though this method doesn't ask you for a colour name so you'd need to rename it afterwards.